-2.12 Hearing Process
+2.13 Hearing Process

 Individuals whose claims for LIHEAP assistance are denied or are not acted upon with reasonable promptness, except if the denial or lack of reasonable promptness is due to lack of funds, may request a hearing with the local contracting agency.
+Subgrantees fair hearing process must be detailed and approved in the annual LIHEAP Operational Plan.
 No hearing shall be required if LIHEAP funds are no longer available to the local contracting agency.